normalize() can now normalize by each well (norm_column = "well") as an

 in the MITO and GLYCO groups instead of stopping as datasets with different

-sSeparating replicates is now supported for getting get_energetics_summary()
+geom_linesSeparating replicates is now supported for getting get_energetics_summary(),

 calculate summary statistics for each replicate within a group instead of